BSc (Hons) Management (International Business Economics)

 - UCAS institution code

-BSc (Hons) Management (International Business Economics) will suit you if you are interested in the international dimension of organisations' operations, particularly the economic, financial and investment aspects.
-To graduate with BSc (Hons) Management (International Business Economics), you need to have studied at least 40 credits of second-year options (one third of your studies) and at least 60 credits of final-year options (half of your studies) from the International Business Economics subject area.
+To graduate with BSc Management (International Business Economics), you need to have studied at least 40 credits of second-year options (one-third of your studies) and at least 60 credits of final-year options (half of your studies) from the international business economics subject area.

 Policy on additional costs